The Journal

 Process

-How Long Does a Custom Home Actually Take in Burnaby and BC?
+How Long Does a Custom Home Actually Take in Burnaby and BC in 2026?

 Between sketch and keys, plan on 18 to 24 months.
 Anyone promising a Burnaby custom home in 12 is skipping steps.
 Here's where the variance actually lives, phase by phase, with the 2026 regulatory context.